-- LOINC: which is aimed at coding laboratory requests - SNOMED-CT: which is aimed at coding test results such as organisms, clinical categories for AST testing.
+- LOINC: which is aimed at coding laboratory requests - SNOMED CT: which is aimed at coding test results such as organisms, clinical categories for AST testing.
 SNOMED CT is not limited to Lab results but is also used to capture clinical observations and other clinically relevant data.

 In order to enforce interoperability between IT systems, a few countries have already set regulations imposing the usage of these coding systems.
-However, the adoption of these coding systems by data providers is slow, and for SNOMED-CT a license is required.
+However, the adoption of these coding systems by data providers is slow, and for SNOMED CT a license is required.
+In March 2022, SNOMED International announced that the EC will cover 60% of the SNOMED CT license fees for EC members states to enforce health systems interoperability across Europe.